MHTECHSoftware/mhtech/content/_index.en.md

         blurb: Optimising energy production and energy carrier systems
     type: detail-boxes
     description: >-
-      Our mission is to speed the transition to a sustainable energy system.
+      ### Our mission is to speed the transition to a sustainable energy system.

       We collaborate with innovative, forward-thinking companies to evaluate infrastructure and economics for transition to energy efficient and decarbonised solutions.
-  - hide_section_name: true
+  - hide_section_name: false
     section_name: Our Focus
-    layout: description-on-right
+    layout: description-on-left
     background: light-green
     style: alternating
     smaller: false